Architecture of Wales: Art Deco and international Modernist school of architecture

 Examples of Art Deco buildings in Wales are limited largely to Cinemas and houses.
-Possibly the best example of a cinema is the recently closed Pola Cinema in Berriew Street, Welshpool, with its attractive curved frontage and good stained glass, which was completed in 1938.
+Possibly the best example of a cinema is the recently closed Pola Cinema in Berriew Street, Welshpool, with its curved frontage and stained glass, which was completed in 1938.
 An important house in the International Modernist style is the Villa Marina, set on the seafront at Llandudno.
 It was designed by Harry Weedon in 1936 well known as a cinema architect.
 It restored in the 2000s.

 An example of Art Deco architecture is Penarth Pier.
 The original cast-iron pier was designed by H. F. Edwards in 1892–1894.
 In 1927–1928 a pier pavilion was built in Ferro concrete to designs by L.G.
 Mouchel and Partners.
-Mouchel was founded in Briton Ferry now in Neath Port Talbot in 1897 by Louis Gustave Mouchel, who arrived in the UK from France with a licence to use the new technique of reinforcing concrete using iron bars that had been developed by François Hennebique. was a pioneer in the use of re-enforced concrete, although the pavilion was built after Mouchel's death.
+Mouchel was founded in Briton Ferry (now in Neath Port Talbot) in 1897 by Louis Gustave Mouchel, who arrived in the UK from France with a licence to use the new technique of reinforcing concrete using iron bars that had been developed by François Hennebique. was a pioneer in the use of re-enforced concrete, although the pavilion was built after Mouchel's death.
 The pavilion has topee shaped dome lets and a semicircular Tuscan colonnade.

 An example of Mouchel's use of Ferro-Concrete is the White Bridge at Pontypridd.
 This was built in 1907, to designs by P R A Willoughby, surveyor to Pontypridd Urban District Council, in association with L G Mouchel & Partners.
 The contractor was Watkin Williams & Page.
-Its river span, of 35metres, was when built, the longest reinforced concrete arch in Britain.
+Its river span, of 35 metres, was when built, the longest reinforced concrete arch in Britain.